sophia-tsilerides/LegalSpeech/SCOTUS/README.md

 ### Instructions
 1. Extracting mp3 files and metadata from oyez API with **mp3_curl_commands.py**
 - NOTE: Our HPC cluster does not support the requests package, so this step happens locally.
-- NOTE: This script extract cases for which there is only *one* mp3 file for the corresponding case.
+- NOTE: This script extracts cases for which there is only *one* mp3 file for the corresponding case.
 - Have case_summaries from walkerdb's github in the same directory as the mp3_curl_commands.py script
 - Specify date range for cases you want in mp3_curl_commands.py (line 116)
 - Run with `python mp3_curl_commands.py`